LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 					* Due to lack of comparator within each ALU, we must maintain savedseq_hi and savedseq_lo in two 32-bit register arrays, which wastes stage
 				+ TODO: both GETRES_POP, PUTREQ_POP, and evicted packets needs to set savedseq correspondingly
 					* TODO: Note that for GETRES_POP which carries savedseq from server, if new PUT/DEL arrives at switch after GETRES_POP is applied into switch, the assigned seq must be larger than that carried from server
-				+ TODO: server also needs to save the seq number
+				+ TODO: server also needs to save the seq number, which should be invisible to client
 		* Stage 2: savedseq, lock
 		* Stage 3: vallen, vallo1, valhi1, case12
 			- For vallen and val, we provide two operations: get, set_and_get